 Check the small print of your policy for exclusions to see what is covered and under what circumstances.
 Check your policy's terms or ask your insurer whether they will pay out if:

 Your possessions are damaged underfoot or water logged

-Your possessions are stolen from your tent (most will only cover them if they are left somewhere safer)
+Anything is stolen from your tent (most will only cover possessions left somewhere safer)